Emkacf/dogecoins-faucet/README.md

 credits
 ================
-Credits for developers of json RPC which I am using to communicate with coin API
+Credits for developers of json RPC which I am using to communicate with coin API Big thanks for Marcin Mrotek (http://marcinmrotek.pl) for graphic design